crickbabs/BABS-MNASeqPE/README.md

 The pipeline was developed by [Harshil Patel](mailto:harshil.patel@crick.ac.uk).

 The [NGI-RNAseq](https://github.com/SciLifeLab/NGI-RNAseq) pipeline developed by Phil Ewels was used a template for this pipeline.
 Many thanks to Phil and the team at SciLifeLab.
-The help, tips and tricks provided by Paolo Di Tommaso were also invaluable.
-Thank you!

 ## License